LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Skills

-Competent in R, Python, SQL, C.
+Competent in R, Python, SQL, and Excel.
+Some experience with Tableau.

 ## Related Experience